 The pressure is real—to excel at work, maintain perfect relationships, have an Instagram-worthy wardrobe, "perfect" skin, take up interesting hobbies or side hustles… I mean, the list can go on and on.
 In my opinion (and I think a lot of you will agree), technology has been great for connecting us to others and a whole treasure trove of information and ideas, but it's also made life a lot more stressful.
 I'm not a Luddite or anything (I write for a website for a living!), but technology has made the idea of "having it all" or "doing it all" a quasi mandate.

 That stress can really get to you.
-Earlier this summer, the World Health Organization classified burnout as an "occupational phenomenon."
+In 2019, the World Health Organization classified burnout as an "occupational phenomenon."
 How many times have you felt terrible about not crossing off every single thing on your to-do list in one day?
 Sometimes (most of the time?) it's physically and mentally impossible to get everything done.
 Still, a lot of us carry this intense guilt.

 Now, I'm not saying that you should slack off and do very little.
 Where would we be in the world without our #bossladies (insert favorite word for successful and powerful females here)?
 You should strive for success and reach for those lofty goals, but not at the expense of your health, both mind and body.
 It just takes knowing your own personal limits and shaking off that guilt.